lucapalamenti/GeographyApp/README.md

 ## Questions

-- Is it necessary to have a single primary key for an SQL table?
+- Is it good practice to have a single primary key for an SQL table?

+- How is the max payload determined?
+Can I change it?
+Should I change it?